polkadot-fellows/RFCs/text/1000-voting-while-delegating.md

 ### Performance

-The proposed changes would increase both the compute and storage requirements linearly for all voting functions.
+The proposed changes would increase both the compute and storage requirements by about 2x for all voting functions.
+No change in complexity.

 ### Ergonomics